TransparentLC/realesrgan-gui/README.en-US.md

 These GUIs are simple wrappers for the CLI parameters without any extra features.

 However, I like the Material Design used by tsukumijima/Real-ESRGAN-GUI.
+It also supports Real-CUGAN.

 ## Open-source libraries used